openNDS/mesh11sd/README.md

 OWE is ideal for “guest” type systems and public venues, providing a level of security previously not available.

+#### Guest Network

-By default, Mesh11sd creates an additional, independent "Guest" network (ssid Guestxgxxxx).
+Mesh11sd creates an additional, independent "Guest" network (ssid Guestxgxxxx).

 The Guest network will use OWE Transition security by default.

-For a full list of setup options, see sections 9 and 10 below.
+For a full list of setup options, including turning off the Guest network, see sections 9 and 10 below.

+#### Request Your Firmware Build

-Finally, click “REQUEST BUILD” to build your customised firmware.
+On the Firmware Selector page, click “REQUEST BUILD” to build your customised firmware.

 Once the firmware build has completed, you should download it and re-flash all your meshnode devices (of the same hardware type).